 Tularaemia (Tularemia) is an infectious disease.
-It is spread to humans by an infected tick bite or animal contact.
-The bacteria enters the body through an area of broken skin.
-It can also be breathed in through the nose or mouth.
+Humans can become infected following a bite from an infected tick or animal contact.
+The bacteria enters the body through an area of broken skin however, it can also be breathed in through the nose or mouth.

 The symptoms include a high fever, generalised aching and swollen glands.
-These symptoms can last over a period of a few weeks.
-Normally it is not possible to catch the disease from other infected humans.
+The symptoms of Tularaemia can last over a period of a few weeks although it is not possible to catch the disease from other infected humans.

 Who is at risk of the disease?

-Any traveller to areas where the disease is endemic (that is: the infection is present in low levels) is at risk.
-Recent outbreaks have been seen in all states in the USA, with the exception of Hawaii, and Netherlands.
-Those at risk include hunters and those trecking through land where infection exists in animals and ticks.
+When visiting areas where the disease is endemic (that is: the infection is present in low levels) there is a risk.
+There have been recent outbreaks in all states in the USA, with the exception of Hawaii, and Netherlands.
+Hunters and those trecking through land where infection exists in animals and ticks are also at risk.

-How can I prevent Tularaemia – also know as Tularemia?
+How Tularaemia be Prevented – also know as Tularemia?

 Note: This information is designed to complement and not replace the relationship that exists with your existing family doctor or travel health professional.
 Please discuss your travel health requirements with your regular family doctor or practice nurse.